-Drill in increments.
+When drilling in metal, go in increments.
 If the material is thick, drill some, then pull the drill out, clean off the chips, add some cutting fluid, then resume drilling.

 Be careful punching through.
-One of the most common times for a drill to break is when it punches through the back of the workpiece.
+One of the most common times for a drill bit to break is when it punches through the back of the workpiece.
 If force down (feed pressure) stays the same, the drill bit takes larger and larger bites of the material as it finishes the hole.
 If the bite is too big, it will jam.
 That can be dangerous for you if the bit breaks, or if it flips the workpiece — or worse, flips the drill out of your hand.
 To avoid these unpleasantries, lighten up on the feed pressure as the drill comes through.
 If you’re using a hand drill, you can usually feel the moment it starts to give way.

 After drilling, clean up the holes.
 A round file, chamfer tool, or whirly-gig are all great to remove sharp edges.
-This helps bolts enter easier, keeps fingers from getting cut, and generally makes it more professional looking.
+This helps bolts enter easy, keeps fingers from getting cut, and generally makes it professional looking.
 A small burr left on the hole can also compromise a bolted joint by not allowing the bolted pieces to mate fully.
 Just take the time and do it.

-Drilling Wrap Up:
+Drilling Wrap Up